Documentation

 Search agents create FileCollection objects and write them as typed output to the execution context.
 The collection carries the content type and source provenance.

-from aion import FileCollection, AgentResult
+from scopix.types.file_collection import FileCollectionfrom scopix.types.agent import AgentResult

 # Create a collection from search resultscollection = FileCollection.from_ids( ids=image_ids, # ["img_1", "img_2", ..., "img_47"] content_type="images", # Declares what's in the collection source_capability="SEARCH", # Tracks provenance)